 If you can’t make that one though, head to Bronzeville for the We Bring You Bronzeville Dance Party.
 This event, hosted by the Chicago Blues Museum, will be held Friday from 6-8 pm in Ellis Park.
 The event has a Soul Train theme with train lines, costume contests and Soul Train board games for all.
 This event is also free.

-Meanwhile, if tall tales and big fish are more your speed, Northerly Island will be the place to go Saturday, June 17th as they host Family Fishing at Northerly Island.
-For a $5 fee, anyone aged 8 and up can take part in a 90 minute class led by professional instructors and then take to the lake to catch a big one.
+Meanwhile, if tall tales and big fish are more your speed, Northerly Island will be the place to go Saturday, June 16, as they host Family Fishing at Northerly Island.
+For a $5 fee, anyone aged 8 and up can take part in a 90-minute class led by professional instructors and then take to the lake to catch a big one.
 If you don’t have your own pole, fishing equipment and bait will be provided.

 For adults (and adult children over 21 wanting to treat their parents), you might check out Craft Brews at Lincoln Park Zoo.
-This event spans will run both Friday, June 16th and Saturday the 17th from 6-10:30 pm and features more than 35 local and regional breweries that ticketholders can sample from, at the same time they get a chance to explore the grounds after hours and take part in DJ entertainment and lawn games.
+This event will run both Friday and Saturday, June 15-16, from 6-10:30 pm and features more than 35 local and regional breweries that ticketholders can sample from, at the same time they get a chance to explore the grounds after hours and take part in DJ entertainment and lawn games.
 Tickets for this event are $49 for General Admission, $79 for a VIP ticket and $20 for designated drivers, and we recommend you snatch up tickets before they sell out.

-Over at the Brookfield Zoo, they’re having a Father’s Day BBQ as well.
-The Brookfield Zoo Father’s Day BBQ will take place Sunday, June 18th in the zoo’s pavillions and features an all you can eat barbecue, cash bar, and DJ entertainment in the zoo’s pavillions.
+Over at Brookfield Zoo, they’re having a Father’s Day BBQ as well.
+The Brookfield Zoo Father’s Day BBQ will take place Sunday, June 17, in the zoo’s pavillions and features an all-you-can-eat barbecue, cash bar, and DJ entertainment in the zoo’s pavillions.
 Tickets are $41.95 for adults and $31.95 for kids and there’s a pretty extensive menu that makes it seem like no one will leave without getting their money’s worth.

 If you’re willing to take a drive up north, the brunches at llinois Beach State Park’s Resort are somewhat legendary.
-Sunday, June 18th will be the Father’s Day Beer Brunch, and features everything from oysters, cheese trays and ribs to waffle, wing and omelet stations.
-Though the event itself may not technically take place outdoors, the resort’s event room features 360 degree views of the lake, and after you’re finished filling your belly, you’re just a stone’s throw away from a fantastic swimming beach, so you can really make a day of it.
-Brunch tickets are $35.95 for Adults, $16.95 for kids 6-11 and $6.95 for children 3-5, with kids under 3 eating free.
+Sunday, June 17, will be the Father’s Day Beer Brunch, and features everything from oysters, cheese trays and ribs to waffle, wing and omelet stations.
+Though the event itself may not technically take place outdoors, the resort’s event room features 360-degree views of the lake, and after you’re finished filling your belly, you’re just a stone’s throw away from a fantastic swimming beach, so you can really make a day of it.
+Brunch tickets are $35.95 for adults, $16.95 for kids 6-11 and $6.95 for children 3-5, with kids under 3 eating free.

-If near the lake or in the country don’t do it for you, you may want to check out one of several Father’s Day brunch cruises taking off from Navy Pier, including the well loved Spirit of Chicago Father’s Day Brunch Cruise.
-This year’s journey will begin at high noon on June 18th and feature food, games and amazing views.
+If near the lake or in the country don’t do it for you, you may want to check out one of several Father’s Day brunch cruises taking off from Navy Pier, including the well-loved Spirit of Chicago Father’s Day Brunch Cruise.
+This year’s journey will begin at high noon on June 17 and feature food, games and amazing views.
 Tickets for the cruise are $57.90 and this is another one we recommend jumping on fast.

 Finally, if you or your father are art lovers, wander over to the Gold Coast Art Fair in Grant Park for the weekend.
-In its 60th year, this fest features over 300 artists whose booths you can meander as well as food, music, beer and even a spin art booth where you can make something of your own to take home.
+In its 60th year, this fest features more than 300 artists whose booths you can meander as well as food, music, beer and even a spin art booth where you can make something of your own to take home.
 It’s free to visit and a nice way to spend a day in the park.
-The Gold Coast Art Fair will run June 17th and 18th.
+The Gold Coast Art Fair will run June 16-17.